kehrlab/molemap/README.md

 # bcmap
 Maps barcodes to a reference genome and returns genomic windows from which the barcoded reads most likely originate.
 Each window is assessed with a quality score representing the trustworthines of the mapping.
 A barcode index is constructed alongside the mapping and can be used to quickly retrieve all reads belonging to a barcode.
+For ease of use we provide a snakemake [workflow](https://github.com/kehrlab/bcmap/tree/master/workflow) to extract all reads from user defined regions of interest.

 ## Prerequisites
 - gcc version 7.2.0